Presenting Data

 Data Visualisation Video Slides

-You may also want to look at the following reports / profiles with a view to thinking about employability and how the skills acquired in this module can be applied beyond the end of your MSc:
+You might want to look at the following reports / profiles with a view to thinking about employability and how the skills acquired in this module can be applied beyond the end of your MSc:

 • Geospatial Skills Report <URL>